abdfaizaan/AIW-Azure-Virtual-Desktop/8-Auto-Scaling.md

     ![](./media/createCR.png)

+     >**Note:** If you encounter an error while creating the custom role indicating that a role with the same name already exists, you can skip the custom role creation steps and proceed directly to step 19

 13. Now select **Access Control (IAM) (1)** and click on **+ Add (2)** then select **Add role assignment (3)**.

     ![](./media/IAM.png)